When Falling Behind on Payments

 As the cost of living increases and debt gets more expensive, the number of people falling behind on their debt payments has begun to swell.

-Some of the most common recent reasons that Canadians chose to take a loan include covering bills, borrowing to pay rent or mortgage, and consolidating their existing debt.
+Some of the most common recent reasons that Canadians choose to take a loan include covering bills, borrowing to pay rent or mortgage, and consolidating their existing debt.
 Some individuals are also struggling to cover bills and expenses during job loss.

 But while mortgages are mostly still stable, the rise in installment loans for bills, emergency expenses, and even large purchases or renovations has also started to see more consumers 90+ days late on paying their debt.